 Why invest in Sectra

 A very strong corporate culture based on the employees’ expertise and attitudes and their drive to solve customer problems is one of the reasons you should consider investing in Sectra.
-Explore five more good reasons.
+Explore six more good reasons.

 A collective term for the scientific field that studies the creation of machines and computer programs that display intelligent behavior.
 AI research encompasses numerous disciplines, including everything from studying philosophical issues to developing tangible technological solutions in such areas as medical diagnostics.